 Package tourists zip to Agra and race around the Golden Triangle.
 Dreaded hippies and stoned Israelis migrate between the beaches of Goa and the mountains of Himachal Pradesh.
 Aspiring yogis and Buddhists head to Dharamshala and Rishikesh.
-Self proclaimed spiritual gurus get lost in Varanasi.
+Self-proclaimed spiritual gurus get lost in Varanasi.
 Indian families head to the mountains in summer, only emerging from their cars for photo ops.

 That’s not to say the places I mentioned aren’t worth your while (protip: they are), or that these generalizations are always 100% true, but after you’ve explored a bit of India, I think you’ll find yourself nodding in agreement.

 India has enough to offer to last a lifetime, far beyond the main sights frequented by the masses and immortalized by glossy postcards.
-If you’re open to exploring off the beaten tourist tracks, it’s possible to go months without seeing foreign tourists.
+If you’re open to exploring off the beaten tourist track, it’s possible to go months without seeing foreign tourists.
 Or any tourists, for that matter.

 There is something for literally everyone (except germophobes).